hp35/tenssym/atlas/rank-3/README.md

 - polar tensor: [polar](polar)
 - axial tensor: [axial](axial)

-See https://github.com/hp35/tenssym for details and code for the implementation, and https://github.com/hp35/tenssym/atlas for the complete atlas of nonzero and independent elements of other ranks.
+See https://github.com/hp35/tenssym for details and code for the implementation of the TensSym package, and https://github.com/hp35/tenssym/tree/main/atlas/ for the complete atlas of nonzero and independent elements of other ranks.

 ## Copyright
 Copyright (C) 2023, Fredrik Jonsson, under GPL 3.0.
 See enclosed LICENSE.